-The key provisions of Investment Limited Partnership (Amendment) Act, 2020 (ILP Act) came into effect on 1 February 2021.
-The ILP Act updates and modernises Ireland’s regulatory framework governing investment limited partnerships (ILPs).
+Ireland has recently updated and modernised its regulatory framework governing investment limited partnerships (ILPs) with the passing of the Investment Limited Partnership (Amendment) Act, 2020 (ILP Act).
 The ILP Act is designed to meet the needs of investment funds and their investors.
-With the passing of the ILP Act it is anticipated that Ireland will become a domicile of choice for the establishment of private funds such as private equity, real estate, infrastructure and sustainable investment funds.
+The enhancements introduced by the ILP Act means that Ireland can compete with limited partnerships in other leading jurisdictions.
+This will make Ireland a domicile of choice for the establishment of private funds such as private equity, real estate, infrastructure and sustainable investment funds.
 We explain the key features of the ILP legislation which will be of interest to asset managers and promoters of private funds.

 What is an ILP?